signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/clustering/clustering.md

 Getting started
 ---------------

-To explore hierarchical clustering, we will be using the `protein` dataset, available as `protein.txt` with documentation in `protein_README.txt` or online at [CMU's Data and Story Library](http://lib.stat.cmu.edu/DASL/Datafiles/Protein.html).
+To explore hierarchical clustering, we will be using the `protein-consumption` dataset, available in `protein.txt` with documentation in `protein_README.txt` or online at [CMU's Data and Story Library](http://lib.stat.cmu.edu/DASL/Datafiles/Protein.html).
 The dataset contains information about protein consumption (divided into various subgroups) for 25 European countries in 1973.
 Our goal will be to cluster countries together based on their protein consumption.

 * Load the data into R with `readr`'s `read_delim()`.
 When specifying the delimiter, you can represent a tab character as `"\t"`.